 Flex dollars may be used in the campus coffee shop and grill, Holy Grounds.
 If you run short on Flex dollars, you can add more throughout the semester.
-All resident students are assigned to the Basic Meal Plan unless they notify the Office of Residence Life that they want the Unlimited Plan before the end of the drop/add period.
+Residential students can choose their own meal plan in MyHousing and change it anytime before the end of drop/add.
 Click here for more information about Meal Plans.

 New Tax Requirement